stephan-nylinder/module-organising-data-dm-practices/_episodes/003-spreadsheets.md

 {: .callout .toc}

 ## Good practices for structuring data tables
 The most common mistake made is treating spreadsheet programs like lab notebooks, i.e relying on context, colors, notes in the margin, and spatial layout of data and fields, to convey information.
-As humans, we can (usually) interpret these things, but computers don't view information the same way, and unless we explain hat every single thing means (and that can be hard!), a computer will not be able to see how our data fits together.
+As humans, we can (usually) interpret these things, but computers don't view information the same way, and unless we explain what every single thing means (and that can be hard!), a computer will not be able to see how our data fits together.

 This is why it is extremely important to set up well-formatted tables from the outset – **before** you even start entering data.
 Once data is entered, even from a trial or test, we are less motivated to changing the input format.